Trip Facts

 Max.
 Altitude: 5,200 Meters

 We will reach Chukung from Dingboche in about 2 hours.
 After that, we will climb along our steep trail crossing the Lhotse glacier.
-We will continue trekking until we reach Island Peak Base Camp at 5200 meters.
-We will spend our night straightaway in this base camp after setting up our tents or in tea houses.
+We will continue our Island Peak climbing until we reach Island Peak Base Camp at 5200 meters.
+After reaching this prime destination, we will spend our night straightaway in this base camp by setting up our tents.

 Walking Hours: 6 Hours Training